FREQUENTLY ASKED QUESTIONS

 You should see a doctor for your injuries immediately and then continue with all treatment recommendations.
 If you skip treatment for a full year, the insurer may be able to deny future benefits.

-When can you make a claim for personal injury against the other insurance company?
+When can you make a claim for personal injury against the At-Fault insurance company?

 If you have an injury, you may deserve compensation for losses No-Fault benefits don’t cover.
 These include pain, human suffering, disability, disfigurement, emotional distress and other losses.
 You may also claim some losses resulting from the injury or death of your spouse, your child or certain loved ones.
 In order to recover, you will have to prove liability and may also need to show one of the following: